 In the tables below, we have shown the regulated contaminants that were detected at levels BELOW their maximum contaminant level.
-These samples, except for Lead and Copper results and surface water systems, were collected at the raw water source and represent water before any treatment, blending or distribution.
+These samples, except for Lead and Copper results, were collected at the raw water source and represent water before any treatment, blending or distribution.
 As such, the consumer tap levels could be less.
-Chemical Sampling of our drinking water may not be required on an annual basis, therefore, information provided in this table refers back to the latest year of chemical sampling results.
+Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.

-Regulated Contaminants Collection Date Highest Value Range Unit MCL MCLG Typical Source DI(2- ETHYLHEXY 8/1/2011 1.81 1.41 - 1.81 ppb 6 0 L) PHTHALATE Discharge from rubber and chemical factories FLUORIDE 8/1/2011 0.8 0.2 - 0.8 ppm 4 4 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories
+Regulated Contaminants Collection Date Highest Value Range Unit MCL MCLG Typical Source DI(2-ETHYLHEXYL) 8/1/2011 1.81 1.41 - ppb 6 0 Discharge from rubber and chemical PHTHALATE 1.81 factories FLUORIDE 8/1/2011 0.8 0.2 - 0.8 ppm 4 4 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories

-Lead and Copper Date 90 TH Percentile Range Unit AL Sites Over AL Typical Source COPPER, FREE 2008 - 2010 0.4 0.1 - 0.4 ppm 1.3 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives
+Lead and Copper Date 90 TH Percentile Range Unit AL Sites Over AL Typical Source COPPER, FREE 2008 - 2010 0.4 0.1 - 0.4 ppm 1.3 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives LEAD 2008 - 2010 2 1 - 2 ppb 15 0 Corrosion of household plumbing systems; Erosion of natural deposits